Universal Foundations of Thermodynamics: Entropy and Energy Beyond Equilibrium and Without Extensivity: Thermal reservoir: definition

 A ``practical'' reservoir can be easily created in any laboratory, as illustrated in Figure \ref{Reservoir}, by placing $\rm H_2 O$ in a container under conditions (referred to as the ``triple point'')\ind{triple point} such that some is in the solid phase (ice), some is in the liquid phase (water), and some is in the vapor phase.
 In the range of stable equilibrium states in which the three phases (solid, liquid, and vapor) are all present in finite and not microscopic amounts, this system behaves as a reservoir.

-That of thermal reservoir is a limiting concept, pedagogically useful to simplify practical modeling as well as theoretical development.
-But it is important to note that its defining condition provides only an approximate description of physical reality that holds with good accuracy for systems containing a large number of particles (exceedingly good for very large numbers, such as the triple-point model), but fails for systems with few particles.\footnote{ As a consequence, when a thermal reservoir $R$ is employed in the measurement procedure used to define the entropy difference between two states $A_1$ and $A_2$ of a system $A$ (see Sec.~\ref{entropy}), the procedure requires measuring the energy change of $R$ in a reversible weight process of the composite system $AR$, during which the state of $A$ changes from $A_1$ to $A_2$.
+The concept of a thermal reservoir is an idealized limiting abstraction, providing a pedagogical framework that simplifies both practical modeling and theoretical development.
+But it is important to note that its defining condition provides only an approximate description of physical reality, that holds with good accuracy for systems containing a large number of particles (exceedingly good for very large numbers, such as the triple-point model), but fails for systems with few particles.\footnote{ As a consequence, when a thermal reservoir $R$ is employed in the measurement procedure used to define the entropy difference between two states $A_1$ and $A_2$ of a system $A$ (see Sec.~\ref{entropy}), the procedure requires measuring the energy change of $R$ in a reversible weight process of the composite system $AR$, during which the state of $A$ changes from $A_1$ to $A_2$.
 If system $A$ contains only a few particles while $R$ can only be realized with a large number of particles, the corresponding energy change of $R$ is exceedingly small and, in practice, difficult to detect.
 For this reason, in Ref.~\cite{BerettaZanchini2019} we developed a more elaborate --- though pedagogically less practical --- alternative formulation that avoids the use of thermal reservoirs as ``entropymeters'' and is better aligned with recent technological advances in the domain of small systems; see, e.g., Ref.~\cite{PekolaKarimi2024}.} Moreover, its strict validity would constitute a violation of the second law.\footnote{To see this, consider two identical reservoirs $R'$ and $R''$, initially in the same state $R'_1=R''_1$.
 Since they are both in MSE with $C$ in state $C_R$, they are in MSE with one another.
 Hence, state $R'_1R''_1$ of the composite system $R'R''$ is a stable equilibrium state with energy $E^{R'R''}_{11}=E_1^{R'}+E_1^{R''}$.
 Now, consider states $R'_2$ and $R''_2$ such that $E_2^{R'}=E_1^{R'}+\Delta E$ and $E_2^{R''}=E_1^{R''}-\Delta E$.
 State $R'_2R''_2$ is another stable equilibrium state for the composite system $R'R''$.
 But $E^{R'R''}_{22}=E^{R'R''}_{11}$, so we would have two stable equilibrium states with the same values of energy, amounts, and parameters, in direct violation of the uniqueness asserted by the second law.}